Checked Wine Policy

 With more than 400 wineries, miles of rugged Pacific coastline, towering redwood forests, and its close proximity to San Francisco’s Golden Gate Bridge, Sonoma County is a traveler’s dream vacation spot in California.

 If you book through Alaska Airlines, up to a case of wine is included as part of your free luggage allowance on flights originating from Sonoma County Airport.
 You buy the wine; they’ll ship it home for free, provided it’s packed for shipping.
-Just make sure your mileage plan number Mileage Plan™ number is in your reservation and your wine flies free.* from the Charles M. Schulz – Sonoma County Airport (STS).
+Just make sure your Mileage Plan™ number is in your reservation and your wine flies free* from the Charles M. Schulz – Sonoma County Airport (STS).

 How to Fly Your Wine for Free

 The wine must be suitably packaged for transport in a protective shipping container (e.g. foam lined box).
-The TSA asks that containers not be sealed, but remain open for inspection.
 The first case free program applies from Santa Rosa (STS) to all destinations served by Alaska Airlines in the United States.
 It does not apply to international destinations.
 Advise the Alaska Airlines Customer Service Agent when you check in so the box can be properly labeled with FRAGILE stickers.
 Items packaged in cardboard boxes are covered in case of loss, but are checked at your own risk for damage.

 Packing wine in checked baggage